AGCCS/AGCCS-CTRL22/circuit/README.md

 <img src="../images/circuit.png" alt="Circuit Overview" style="zoom:67%;" />

 For the AVR, we provide the firmware [../ctrl22](../ctrl22/) which is controlled via a simple human readable protocol on the serial port TX0/RX0, accessible via J4 for development/testing/configuration. **Note that our circuit is 3.3V and you will hence need a 3.3V USB-to-serial converter or a suitable level shifter to access J4.** Once configured, the AVR safely controls the charging process in a stand-alone fashion.
-The optional ESP32 is utilised to set up a wireless mesh network such that a remote server can configure the AVR, e.g. set power limits, enable/disable individual maines phases.
+The optional ESP32 is utilised to set up a wireless mesh network such that a remote server can configure the AVR, e.g. set power limits, enable/disable individual mains phases.
 The programming header J5 is used to bootstrap firmware installation (details given below).
-Once set, further firmware updates can be organised by the remote host, e.g., by the utility`dmctrl.py`; see [../utils](../utils/).
+Once set, further firmware updates can be organised by the remote host, e.g., by the utility `dmctrl.py`; see [../utils](../utils/).